Middle East Studies Faculty

 Jeremiah Cataldo received his Ph.D. from Drew University with a primary focus on ancient Israel and Judah and a secondary focus on the ancient Near East.
 He has published a book and multiple articles on the nature of the social-political structure in the Persian imperial province of Judah.
 His current research continues to focus on this province and has recently expanded into the relationship between religion and society in the ancient world, most notably how social, economic, and political factors gave way to the development of monotheism.
 At Grand Valley State University, he currently teaches courses on Biblical Hebrew and ancient Near Eastern kingdoms and empires, among others.

-Teaches in the Art and Design Department and specializes in medieval art history.
+Singrid Danielson teaches in the Art and Design Department and specializes in medieval art history.
 She teaches a new course on Islamic art.
 Her research interests include the intersections between local politics, religious patronage and temporal authority in the art of the early medieval Mediterranean.

 Danielle M. DeMuth

-Danielle M. DeMuth, Assistant Professor of Women and Gender Studies, earned her PhD in English from the University of Toledo.
+Assistant Professor of Women and Gender Studies, earned her PhD in English from the University of Toledo.
 She joins GVSU from Hamilton College where she taught Feminist Theory, Sexuality in Literature and Film, and Arab and Arab American Feminism-a course she has brought to GVSU.
 Her research and teaching interests have recently transformed in relation to post-9/11 culture to include a study of feminist movements in the Arab world through memoirs of Arab feminists.

-Gamal Gasim, assistant professor of Middle East Studies and Political Science, earned his PhD in political science from Texas Tech.
+Gamal Gasim, Assistant Professor of Middle East Studies and Political Science, earned his Ph.D. in political science from Texas Tech.
 He teaches Introduction to Middle East Studies, Middle East politics, and comparative politics.
 He is also designing a new course on Arab and Muslim Americans.
-Before Grand Valley , he taught at Texas Tech, University of Wisconsin-Madison during the summers of 2006 and 2007, and at the University of Illinois at Urbana-Champaign and Beloit College during the summers of 2008 and 2009 respectively.
+Before Grand Valley, he taught at Texas Tech, University of Wisconsin-Madison during the summers of 2006 and 2007, and at the University of Illinois at Urbana-Champaign and Beloit College during the summers of 2008 and 2009 respectively.
 His research interests include comparative politics, Middle East politics, Islamic civilization, Islamic political parties and Muslim Americans.

-Received his doctorate in history from Indiana University.
+James Goode received his doctorate in history from Indiana University.
 He teaches several courses on the history of the Middle East and the Islamic world.
 His publications have focused on Iran where he lived from 1968 to 1973.
 He is currently writing a book on archeology and nationalism in the Middle East, 1919-1939.

 Sheldon Kopperl, who joined the GVSU faculty in 1970, is Professor of Biomedical Sciences and the History of Science.
 He also had extensive education in Hebrew and Jewish traditions at the Hebrew Academy of Cleveland (Ohio).
 He is chair of adult education at Temple Emanuel of Grand Rapids.
 His research interest is in science and medicine in post-Biblical authoritative Jewish texts (e.g., the Talmuds).